Mk 153 Shoulder-Launched Multipurpose Assault Weapon: Mk 153 Mod 0

-The 9×51mm Mk 217 spotting round is ballistically matched to the rocket and serves to increase the gunner's first-round hit probability.
-Each round consists of a special 9 mm projectile which contains a tracer compound, crimped into a 7.62×51mm NATO casing with a .22 Hornet primer.
-The system can be used in conjunction with the AN/PEQ-2 aiming light in place of the spotting rifle.
+The 9×51mm Mk 217 Mod 0 spotting round is ballistically matched with the rocket, improving the gunner's first-round hit probability.
+Spotting cartridges are stored in a six-round magazine located in the cap of the encased rocket.
+Each spotting round features a special 9mm projectile containing a tracer compound, which is crimped into a 7.62×51mm NATO casing, with a .22 Hornet primer.